dhruv-tandania/SafePulse/README.md

 > Built for the **SafetyNet Hackathon** 🚀

 **SafePulse** is an AI-powered personal safety co-pilot designed to protect users during vulnerable or high-risk situations (such as solo travel at night, unfamiliar routes, or suspicious encounters).
+I MADE IT BY USING ANTIGRAVITY IDE BECAUSE IT IS THE PART OF HACKATHON ORGANIZED BY GOOGLE DEVELOPER GROUPS OF CAMPUS MM(DU) AND HACK2SKILLS.

 ---